Love Thy Farmhouse Sink

 Belfast & London: Apron-Front Gains Popularity

 Due to their intelligent design, apron-front sinks became quite prevalent.
 In Britain in the late 17th Century, two very popular and revolutionary butler sinks (apron sinks originally made for the butler’s pantry) began to find their way into the homes of the wealthy: the Belfast and the London.
-Each of these sinks is appropriately named after the cities where their use was permitted by the sanitation officers, but it is the slight differences of these two apron sinks that add to the history.
+Each city gets it name from where the sanitation officers permitted their use, but it is the slight differences of these two apron sinks that add to the history.

 The Belfast apron front sink had a larger basin so that one could even wash a small child in the sink.
 It was also fitted with a Weir overflow, which allowed the water to drain rather than spill over the edge of the sink if it overfilled.
 Belfast, Ireland had access to plentiful water sources and they weren’t concerned with over-usage.
-London, England, on the other hand, was built on clay; they had to dig very deep to find clean water sources and therefore had serious issues with water usage and reclamation.
+London, England, on the other hand, sat upon clay.
+They had to dig very deep to find clean water sources and therefore had serious issues with water usage and reclamation.
 To conserve water, the London apron front sink was smaller in depth and had no overflow.

 Ergonomics & Architecture: The Modern Farmhouse Sink